lemonparty/pepper-and-ben/README.md

 * `pip install -r requirements.txt`
 * `python pepper-and-ben.py`

+You'll also need to create a file called `localsettings.py`, which controls the debug state of the application, as well as if it should load development or minified static assets.
+The file just needs the key `DEBUG`, so an example is:

+    DEBUG = False

 The CSS is written using SASS and JS is in es6.
 Both are managed with webpack.
 Assuming you already have node and npm installed, run `npm install` to install the packages required for this app.